saltstack/salt/doc/ref/configuration/master.rst

 .. versionadded:: 3007

 When defined, the master will operate in cluster mode.
-The master will send the cluster key and id to minions instead of it's own key and id.
-The master will also forward it's local event bus to other masters defined by ``cluster_peers``
+The master will send the cluster key and id to minions instead of its own key and id.
+The master will also forward its local event bus to other masters defined by ``cluster_peers``

 .. code-block:: yaml